MasterIfeanyi/react_temperature/README.md

 ## Description

-This is a simple web app that allows a user to take down notes and store it in HTML local storage.
+This is a simple web app that allows a user to convert between temperatures of different units.

 ## React